Alexa Glatch

-Alexa Glatch (born September 10, 1989) is an American professional tennis player.
+Alexa Glatch (born September 10, 1989) is an American former tennis player.

 Junior career

 She started playing tennis at the age of five.
 As a junior player, she won the prestigious Easter Bowl title in the Girls-14s and Girls-18s divisions and the Orange Bowl in the Girls-16s division in 2004.
 She achieved a world junior ranking of No. 5 in 2005, advancing to the 2005 US Open finals in both singles and doubles.
 She lost the singles final to junior, and future senior world No. 1, Victoria Azarenka.
 She represented the United States in numerous international competitions including Junior Fed Cup.